Mean Square Stability Analysis of Stochastic Continuous-time Linear Networked Systems: Conclusion

 \section{Conclusion}

 Necessary and sufficient conditions for mean square exponential stability of continuous-time LTI systems with input and output channel uncertainties are derived.
 The mean square exponential stability results are given in terms of a spectral radius condition, which includes the computation of ${\cal H}_2$ norms of the SISO deterministic systems.
 Further, we show the mean square exponential stability can be verified by computing the mean square system norm posed as an optimization problem using LMI's.
-LMI-based mean square norm computation is used in the synthesis of controller robust to input and output channel uncertainties.
-We also derive fundamental limitation results that arise in the mean square exponential stabilization of single input LTI system with input channel uncertainty.
+We derive fundamental limitation results that arise in the mean square exponential stabilization of single input LTI system with input channel uncertainty.
 These results generalize existing results for discrete-time linear and nonlinear system, where the limitations are expressed in terms of the eigenvalues of open-loop system dynamics.
 Simulation results involving network power system are presented to demonstrate the application of the developed framework.